Moncton Private MRI Program

 Who qualifies for MRIs in Moncton?

-Can I call Health PEI to get an MRI or get expenses paid?
+Can I call Health PEI to get an MRI?

 What if I don’t have a family doctor or nurse practitioner?

-Do I have to pay for the MRI upfront?
+Do I have to pay for an MRI at the Moncton clinic upfront?

-• MRIs booked by Health PEI do not require upfront payment by the patient.
+MRIs booked at the Moncton MRI Clinic by Health PEI do not require upfront payment by the patient.

 How will I be reimbursed for travel?